 Where can we eat?

-You may also be allowed to use our Dining Hall and kitchen to prepare your own meals.
+For breakfast, dinner and weekends, you may use our Dining Hall and kitchen to prepare your own meals.
 Please let us know in advance if you would like to prepare meals there so that we can coordinate the schedules with our school and staff.